jonspeicher/dotfiles/README.markdown

 These are my dotfiles.
 There are many others like them, but these ones are mine.

-TBD: finish dotlink.py, split gitconfig into Windows and OS X, address irbrc duplicate functionality, address OS X-specifics in bashrc and irbrc (xcrun, /etc/irbrc, etc?)
+TBD: finish dotlink.py, split gitconfig into Windows and OS X, address irbrc duplicate functionality, address OS X-specifics in bashrc and irbrc (xcrun, /etc/irbrc, etc?) - maybe just make those .osx when dotlink is done to force something more complex in the future if it ever becomes an issue?
+That's probably the easiest, most direct, KISS thing for now, so bashrc.osx and irbrc.osx would be the only bashrc and irbrc in dotfiles, and I just wouldn't get them and wouldn't ignore them on Windows or Linux, and if I ever wanted them, then I'd have to do work: YAGNI.

 copydot.py is a work-in-progress intended to help me manage my dual Windows and OS X life.
 It needs a lot of work, and so do my dotfiles in general, particularly with